A Program Designed for Maximum Flexibiity

-Students learn to master new material efficiently so that they can adapt and succeed as job requirements change.
+Learn to master new material efficiently so that you can adapt and succeed as job requirements change.

-Even as less-skilled job opportunities disappear due to automation, “middle-skills” roles remain critical — and, according to employers, increasingly hard to fill.
+As less-skilled job opportunities disappear due to automation, 'middle-skills' roles remain critical — and, according to employers, are increasingly hard to fill.
 By combining foundational business skills with industry-specific certificate courses, the Foundry College Business Management Major prepares students to excel in a middle-skills management job.

 Analyzing and Conveying Information in Business

 This course provides a background in common types of business analyses, factors to consider when making decisions in a business context, and how to present decisions and arguments effectively.
-Students learn to prepare business speeches and presentations and practice writing effective memos and reports.
+You'll learn to prepare business speeches and presentations, and practice writing effective memos and reports.